Father · Son · Holy Spirit

 The Human Face of God

 Hebrews 1:3 — Jesus is "the exact representation of his being."
 Colossians 1:15 — "the image of the invisible God."
-If you want to know what God is like — not just His power or His moral law, but His personality, His posture toward sinners, His response to suffering — you look at Jesus.
+If you want to know what God is like — His personality, His posture toward sinners, His response to suffering — you look at Jesus.
 He is not a partial revelation.
 He is the fullest one.

 John 14:9 · Col 1:15 · Heb 1:1–3